samus42/tkk/oryxnoknight.md

 Let's be clear here.  **Ogre dies at 1, not 2, not 3, not 4, and 5 is right out**.
 Do not start shooting your Ogre at 1.

 Go straight to the blight and detonate.
 The knights will be heading towards you, but don't worry about them.
-As soon as you see your name in the lower left, take off for the middle.
+As soon as you see your name in the lower left, go *"meep meep!""* and take off for the middle.

 Runner, after they take off, drop to the center and keep hitting Oryx in the chest.